soniabrami/toddmotto.github.io/_posts/2013-10-02-ultimate-guide-to-learning-angular-js-in-one-day.md

 ### Two-way data-binding
 When I first heard about two-way data-binding, I wasn't really sure what it was.
 Two-way data-binding is best described as a full-circle of synchronised data: update the _Model_ and it updates the _View_, update the _View_ and it updates the _Model_.
 This means that data is kept in sync without making any fuss.
 If I bind an _ng-model_ to an &lt;input&gt; and start typing, this creates (or updates an existing) model at the same time.

-Here I create the &lt;input&gt; and bind a Model called 'myModel', I can then use the curly handlebars syntax to reflect this model and it's updates in the view all at once:
+Here I create the &lt;input&gt; and bind a Model called 'myModel', I can then use the curly handlebars syntax to reflect this model and its updates in the view all at once:

 {% highlight html %}
 <div ng-app="myApp">